Discover our Museum

 Mind yer ‘ed!
 Descend ‘into the thick’ of our underground drift mine and hear what ‘Elija Wedge’ has to tell you about the world of an 1850s Black Country coalminer.

 The underground mine experience is included in the price of general admission – no further purchase necessary!

 New high street

 Step into the 1940s, 50s and 60s and experience the hustle and bustle of our new high street.

 Meet new historic characters, spot vintage transport, and don’t forget to listen to the Talking Clock or ‘Dial-a-Disc’ in our beautiful 1960s telephone box.
 With lots of new stories to discover, there’s something for everyone.

 The Museum is around 26 acres, which is the same size as about 20 football fields.

-Did you know that we have over 80,000 items in our collection?
-We’re now looking for items to represent the 1940s-60s.
+Did you know that we have over 80,000 items in our collections?
+These items include our buildings and transport.

 Discover an atmospheric Edwardian house, our sister museum in Willenhall where time has stood still.